earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

 internal-links:
  - just an example
 ---
-I've always really liked building terminal based projects.
-I'm not a designer and find [GUIs](https://en.wikipedia.org/wiki/Graphical_user_interface) frustrating to build.
-Also, there's something fun about trying to make the most out of a limited number of tools.
-Whenever I have to learn a new language I usually build a terminal based game like hangman or breakout.
-But I never thought there was much use for a terminal user interface outside of some small hobby projects.

-Then, at a previous job, I started using [K9s](https://github.com/derailed/k9s) to help manage multiple Kubernetes clusters.
+I first became interested in terminal user interfaces when I started using [K9s](https://github.com/derailed/k9s) to help manage multiple Kubernetes clusters.
 K9s runs entirely in the terminal and has a robust set of features and commands.
-It can give you insights in to your cluster and allows you to manage multiple clusters by displaying pods and nodes in an interactive realtime table view as well as the ability to run `kubectl` commands with the click of a button.
+It allows you to manage multiple clusters by displaying pods and nodes in an interactive real time table view.
+It also gives you the ability to run `kubectl` commands with the click of a button.

 There are a handful of [different packages](https://appliedgo.net/tui/) to help you create a TUI in Go, and they all offer different advantages.
-But since K9s is what led me here, I decided to do a deeper dive into the library they use called [Tview](https://github.com/rivo/tview).
-The documentation for Tview is pretty good and there are a decent number of example projects linked in their github repo, so it was relatively easy to get something up and running quickly.
+But since K9s is what led me here, I decided to do a deeper dive into the library they use which is called [Tview](https://github.com/rivo/tview).
+In addition to having a strong project behind it, the documentation for `Tview` is pretty good, and there are a decent number of other example projects linked in their github repo, so it was relatively easy to get something up and running quickly.

-In this post I want to highlight some of Tview's core functionality.
-In order to keep the focus on Tview and its features, we'll build a very simple app for storing and displaying contacts.
+In this post I want to highlight some of `Tview`'s core functionality.
+In order to keep the focus on `Tview` and its features, we'll build a very simple app for storing and displaying contacts.
 Basically a terminal based rolodex.

 ## Widgets